mmatisko/yaml_gen_testing/README.md

 Enter to testing root directory (with file docker-compose.yml and folder fedora_client and fedora_server) and run following commands to create necessary containers and start them:
 * sudo docker-compose up --build

+Then open browser and type http://localhost/index.php to see deployed app using database.

 #### TROUBLESHOOTING
 In case of issues, please quit docker-compose(1), restart docker daemon on host(2) and start docker-compose again(3) with following commands:
 1. sudo docker-compose down